honeylauncher/honey-launcher/_pages/privacypolicy.md

 The terms used in this Privacy Policy have the same meanings as in our Terms and Conditions, which is accessible at Honey Launcher unless otherwise defined in this Privacy Policy.

 ## Information Collection and Use
-*The information on your device and is not collected by me in any way.*
+**The information on your device is not collected by me in any way.**

 The app does use third party services that may collect information used to identify you.